Suzanna-Linn/slua/docs/new-release2.md

 -- Note, the first parameter is the face.
 The last parameter is the link number.
 If link number is omitted -- it defaults to LINK_THIS</code></pre>

+The keys used in the dictionary table.
+Some have the same name (without PRIM_MEDIA_ and in lowercase), others have been changed (marked with "changed").
+Keys not correctly written will be ignored without error:
 <table>
   <thead>
     <tr>